browserengineering/book/book/scripts.md

 `preventDefault` method.
 When that method is called, the default action shouldn't occur.

 First of all, we'll need event objects.
-Back to our JS runtime:
+Back to our JavaScript runtime:

 ``` {.javascript}
 function Event(type) {